drogue-iot/drogue-ajour/README.md

 ### Hawkbit integration

-To use the Hawkbit integration instead of OCI, the schema is extended as follows:
+To use the Hawkbit integration instead of containers, the schema is extended as follows:

 ```
 spec: